Improving digital pharma experiences and products with user research

 The NHS North West London team turned to us to help deepen their audience understanding in order to evolve their service, better serve patient needs, and improve site engagement.
 They specifically wanted to help users from a South Asian background to discover relevant content, as this demographic made up the majority of patients in their region.

-Within the North West London region, South Asian communities are disproportionately affected by diabetes.
+Within the North West London region, ethnic minority communities are disproportionately affected by diabetes.
 The Know Diabetes site needed to cater for a diverse audience base from many different cultural backgrounds.
 Through our research, we uncovered some interesting insights, highlighting the importance of not making assumptions about what you think your audience wants based on their demographics, without actually asking them first.

-Learn more about Heuristic Audits and how they can help you.
+Learn more about heuristic analysis and how it can help you.

 Through moderated testing and task completion, we learned what users found difficult, and where things needed restructuring on the page or in the navigation to improve content discoverability.

 Throughout the process, we collaborated with the NHS team on additional strategic planning activities to ensure they had a clear focus and way forward.
-Initiatives included collaborative workshops to help determine the key audiences for the site and understand stakeholder needs and expectations.
+Initiatives included collaborative workshops to align on long-term goals for the side, determine key audiences and understand stakeholder needs and expectations, as well as provision of a strategy document and roadmap template for future use.

 Taking the combined findings from the research activities and strategic planning sessions, we were able to provide actionable, prioritised, and evidence-based recommendations for improvements to the Know Diabetes service.